 About Me

 Jessica Tait is an impassioned artist who thrives on capturing the decisive moments experienced by her subjects.
-With over ten years of experience in communications, an undergraduate degree in art history from Mary Baldwin College and graduate degree in leadership from Georgetown University, Jessica has solidified her reputation as an accomplished industry leader and communications professional who truly understands the power behind visual storytelling.
+With over a decade of experience in communications, an undergraduate degree in Art History from Mary Baldwin College, a graduate degree in Leadership from Georgetown University, and an honorary doctorate from D’Youville College, Jessica has built a reputation as an accomplished industry leader and communications professional who truly understands the power of visual storytelling.

 The defining moment of her professional career thus far occurred while serving as the U.S. government spokesperson during the internationally acclaimed 2018 Tham Luang cave rescue in Thailand.
 She became an international icon overnight, appearing on countless national and international media outlets as the face of the U.S. response to the presumed-lost boys soccer team.